Merit system: Pros

-The importance of the merit system in a work place is to provide good quality work to the public.
+The importance of the merit system in a workplace is to provide good quality work to the public.
 When merit is truly assessed in the process of hiring or promoting personnel, an honest, effective, and productive workplace is created.
 Employees build organizations and the service they provide to customers allows the organization to be successful.
 Without its employees or customers, an organization would be doomed.
 Motivated and happy employees are the key principle of the merit system.
 Employees who are satisfied with their jobs are likely to provide a higher level of productivity (more work in less time, costing organizations less money), less likely to quit (low or lower employee turnover rates), great communication for voicing workplace concerns (trust and comfort between supervisor and employees), little to no abuse of company benefits/incentives, i.e.: lunch breaks, sick leave, bonuses, etc. Bottom line, administration is responsible for providing and setting the atmosphere and standards of a workplace that result in success.